ShervinKheirkhah/ShervinKheirkhah/README.md

 I'm a Computer Science undergrad who refuses to just write code and forget about it.
 I like knowing **how** things run, **where** they run, and making sure they don't crash at 3 AM.

 Currently, I'm caught in a fascinating love triangle between **Infrastructure (DevOps)**, **Language (NLP)**, and **Math (Deep Learning)**.
-I'm not an expert in any of them yet, but I'm learning fast.

 - 🎓 Currently finishing my BSc in Computer Science.
-- 🛠️ Working part-time as a DevOps engineer — mostly taming Linux servers and writing Bash scripts.
+- 🛠️ Working part-time as a DevOps engineer, mostly taming Linux servers and writing Bash scripts.
-- 🧠 Deep-diving into NLP and Deep Learning (My IEEE paper is the result of one sleepless semester!).
+- 🧠 Deep-diving into NLP and Deep Learning or maybe XAI (My IEEE paper is the result of one sleepless semester!).
 - 🎯 Next goal: Master's program in Finland or Germany to merge my DevOps background with AI (MLOps sounds like my kind of chaos).

 ---